Maggie Kirkpatrick: Biography

 Margaret Anne Downs was born in Albury, New South Wales, to James and Crissie Downs.
 When she was seven months old her father was killed while on active national service as a soldier in North Africa, leaving her mother to bring her up alone.
 Her mother later married John Anderson and had a son, Adrian.
 The family moved to Newcastle, New South Wales, where Kirkpatrick grew up.
 She had had an interest in acting from an early age, and appeared in several school plays.
 By November 1955 she became fed up with school and left, whereupon her mother sent her to drama lessons.

 In 1960, at the age of 19, Kirkpatrick took her first professional acting job, with theatre impresario John Alden's Shakespeare Company.
 After this initial production she promptly gave up acting.
 Kirkpatrick subsequently took various jobs, including working in dress shop, as a medical receptionist, compère of fashion parades, and she also had jobs in bars, restaurants, and hotels.

 Downs married Norman Kirkpatrick, a merchant seaman of the Shankill Road in Belfast, in September 1963.
 Five years later they moved to Sydney where Kirkpatrick decided to resume her acting career.
 After appearing in two plays she put her acting career on hold once again, this time due to the arrival of her daughter Caitlin.
 Kirkpatrick resumed theatre work as Caitlin got older from 1964 onwards, and from 1976 onwards moved on to television and cinema.

 Kirkpatrick appeared in the music video for "Anthem for the Year 2000" by rock band Silverchair.

-She is a strong supporter of gay rights, having made numerous appearances at "Fair Day" as part of the annual Sydney Gay and Lesbian Mardi Gras Festival.
+She is a supporter of gay rights, having made numerous appearances at "Fair Day" as part of the annual Sydney Gay and Lesbian Mardi Gras Festival.
 She has been awarded the Sydney Gay Community's DIVA award for her work.

 Kirkpatrick returned to TV in 2017 after a 9-year hiatus, having in recent years appearing primarily in theatre roles, appearing in Australian TV mini-series The Letdown.